build-on-aws/content/posts/my-personal-assistant-is-a-telegram-bot/index.md

 #### Code Review: Define AWS Lambda Function

-After that, we will define the AWS Lambda function which is the central point in processing the request.
-Here, I define some properties for AWS Lambda functions, such as `handler`, `timeout`, `tracing` using AWS X-Ray, and using Python 3.8 `runtime`.
+After that, we will define the Lambda function which is the central point in processing the request.
+Here, I define some properties for Lambda functions, such as `handler`, `timeout`, `tracing` using AWS X-Ray, and using Python 3.8 `runtime`.
 For `role`, we will use `lambda_role` which we defined above.
-Also, for AWS Lambda to be able to get the SSM Parameter Store, we will pass an environment variable called `SSM_TELEGRAM_TOKEN`.
+Also, for Lambda function to be able to get the Parameter Store, we will pass an environment variable called `SSM_TELEGRAM_TOKEN`.

 ```python
 fnLambda_handle = _lambda.Function(